Nacha Pop: History

 Following the band's dissolution, Nacho García Vega and Carlos Brooking, along with bassist and producer Fernando Illán, formed the group Rico, which released three albums before disbanding.
 Nacho García Vega released solo albums in 1995 and 2001, while Antonio Vega embarked on a successful solo career with labels including Pasión, Polydor, and EMI-Capitol.

 In late 2004, a DVD was released featuring the band's last concert from sixteen years earlier.
 Additionally, CD reissues of Dibujos animados, El momento (previously unreleased on CD), and 80-88 were made available.

 On May 8, 2007, Nacha Pop announced a reunion tour starting on June 30 in Ávila and concluding on October 26 in Madrid.
 The reunited band featured Antonio Vega and Nacho García Vega, supported by musicians they had worked with post-dissolution, including Goar Iñurrieta (guitar), Fernando Illán (bass), Angie Bao (drums), and Basilio Marti and Nacho Lesco (keyboards).

 In 2009, Nacho García Vega and Antonio Vega began recording material for a new studio album.
 Although some tracks, such as "Hazme el favor," were recorded, the album was not completed due to Antonio Vega's illness.

 Antonio Vega died on May 12, 2009, from lung cancer.
 In 2010, Nacho García Vega, Ñete, and Carlos Brooking reunited for a tribute concert to Antonio Vega at the Palacio de los Deportes in Madrid.

 Recent activity (2012–present)

 In 2012, Nacho García Vega revived the band with new members and continued to perform the group's classic hits.
 In 2015, they began recording their final studio album, Efecto Inmediato, which included tracks recorded by Antonio Vega before his death, as well as contributions from Nacho García Vega and Carlos Brooking.
 The album was released in 2017.

 In popular culture

 In 2000, Alejandro González Iñárritu used the Nacha Pop song "Lucha de Gigantes" in the film Amores Perros.

+The song appears as a central element in the book Liliana's Invincible Summer, by Cristina Rivera Garza.